 We would like to thank Rose Castle Foundation for their permission to use www.scripturalreasoning.org content.

 This Month’s Study Leader

 Dr. Nisa Muhammad is Howard University’s Assistant Dean for Religious Life.
-She is responsible for religious programming, advocates for the religious needs of Muslim students, faculty and staff, teaches nonacademic classes on the Islamic tradition and works closely as part of the staff in the Office of the Dean of the Chapel to foster interfaith dialogue and cooperation.
+She is responsible for religious programming, advocates for the religious needs of Muslim students, faculty, and staff, teach nonacademic classes on the Islamic tradition, and works closely as part of the staff in the Office of the Dean of the Chapel to foster interfaith dialogue and cooperation.
 She organizes Muslim worship and devotion services, counsels and advises students, and answers questions from race to religion to relationships.
-She is the advisor to the Muslim Students Association, the Juvenile Justice Advocates and the Chess Club.
+She is the advisor to the Muslim Students Association, the Juvenile Justice Advocates, and the Chess Club.
 Dr. Muhammad is the president of the Association of Muslim Chaplains and on the board of the Association for Chaplaincy and Spiritual Life in Higher Education (ACSLHE).